Degrees, HNDs and HNCs

 Repaying your loan

-Repayment only begins in the April after the course finishes and only if you are earning over £21,000 (based on 2014 figures).
+Repayment only begins in the April after the course finishes and only if you are earning over £21,000.
 Interest above inflation is not charged after this unless your earnings are over £21,000.
 If your earnings drop below this, repayments stop.
 Repayments are deducted at source like tax.